Images of toric variety and amplified endomorphism of weak Fano threefolds: Failure of Bott vanishing

 Now we proceed to prove the first statement of part $3$ of the theorem.
 As $U$ is $f$-ample, we have for $i>0$ and $b\gg0$.
-So, by spectral sequence we have for all $i,$ for $b\gg 0.$ Hence, for $b\gg 0.$
+So, using spectral sequence we have for all $i,$ for $b\gg 0.$ Hence, for $b\gg 0.$

 Using \eqref{rel ample} and applying $f_*$ to \eqref{omega} and \eqref{euler}, we have short exact sequences for $b\gg 0$:

 Hence, for $b\gg 0$ we have

 There are polynomials $Q_1(u), Q_2(u), Q_3(u), C_1(u), C_2(u), A_1(u), A_2(u)$ such that for all $b\gg 0$ we have: